techatpark/website/site/content/posts/sjson.md

 authorimage: 'https://avatars.githubusercontent.com/u/89501520?v=4'
 ---

-# Introduction

 During a casual discussion at the Bangalore Java User Group, the topic of JSON parsers sparked a debate on their pros and cons.
 This led to the inception of an innovative idea – creating yet another JSON parser, one that is tailor-made and hackable to cater specifically to the needs of API development.
 In this blog post, we'll delve into the reasons behind the creation of **SJSON** and explore its unique features.

+## Why Another Parser?

-## Tailor-Made for API Servers
+### Tailor-Made for API Servers

 In the realm of Java development, we are accustomed to using popular JSON parsers like Org JSON, Jackson, and Gson for various purposes.
 However, these parsers serve a broad spectrum of applications, including text editors, databases, and API servers. **SJSON** sets itself apart by focusing exclusively on the needs of API servers.

-## Why Another Parser?

 Unlike text editors that use JSON parsers to pinpoint errors, API servers typically only require a simple validation – is the JSON data valid or not? **SJSON** aligns with this need, avoiding the complexity of detailed error reporting.
 Moreover, unlike databases that perform querying on JSON data, API servers don't require such functionality.
 Hence, a specialized parser for API servers makes sense.

-## Hackable for Custom Rules
+### Hackable for Custom Rules

 One of the standout features of **SJSON** is its hackability.
 Consider a scenario where a standard JSON parser accepts keys with special characters, such as emojis.
 In an API server environment, however, you may want stricter rules, such as allowing only alphanumeric keys.